-$$BE_y = (EG_y - EG{baseline}) \cdot EF_y$$ EGhistorical is the average of historical electricity delivered by the existing facility to the grid, spanning all data from the most recent available year (or month, week or other time period) to the time at which the facility was constructed, retrofit, or modified in a manner that significantly affected output (i.e., by 5% or more), expressed in MWh per year.
-A minimum of 5 years (120 months) (excluding abnormal years) of historical generation data is required in the case of hydro facilities.
+I.D./Version 10 Scope 1 Page 6 EB 28 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.D.
+Grid connected renewable electricity generation (cont) EGhistorical is the average of historical electricity delivered by the existing facility to the grid, spanning all data from the most recent available year (or month, week or other time period) to the time at which the facility was constructed, retrofit, or modified in a manner that significantly affected output (i.e., by 5% or more), expressed in MWh per year.
+A minimum of 5 years (60 months) (excluding abnormal years) of historical generation data is required in the case of hydro facilities.
 For other facilities, a minimum of 3 years data is required.
-In the case that 5 years of historical data (or three years in the case of non hydro project activities) are not available - e.g., due to recent retrofits or exceptional circumstances as described in footnote3 1 - a new methodology or methodology revision must be proposed.
+In the case that 5 years of historical data (or three years in the case of non hydro project activities) are not available - e.g., due to recent retrofits or exceptional circumstances as described in footnote4 $\frac{1}{4}$ - a new methodology or methodology revision must be proposed.
+EGestimated, y is the estimated electricity that would have been produced by the existing units under the observed availability of renewable resource (e.g. hydrological conditions) for year y.
 All project electricity generation above baseline levels (EGbaseline) would have otherwise been generated by the operation of grid-connected power plants and by the addition of new generation sources, as reflected in the combined margin (CM) calculations described.
-In order to estimate the point in time when the existing equipment would need to be replaced in the absence of the project activity (DATEBaselineRetrofit), project participants may take the following approaches into account: - (a) The typical average technical lifetime of the type equipment may be determined and documented, taking into account common practices in the sector and country, e.g. based on industry surveys, statistics, technical literature, etc. - (b) The common practices of the responsible company regarding replacement schedules may be evaluated and documented, e.g. based on historical replacement records for similar equipment.
+In order to estimate the point in time when the existing equipment would need to be replaced in the absence of the project activity (DATEBaselineRetrofit), project participants may take the following approaches into account: (a) The typical average technical lifetime of the type equipment type may be determined and documented, taking into account common practices in the sector and country, e.g. based on industry surveys, statistics, technical literature, etc. (b) The common practices of the responsible company regarding replacement schedules may be evaluated and documented, e.g. based on historical replacement records for similar equipment.
 The point in time when the existing equipment would need to be replaced in the absence of the project activity should be chosen in a conservative manner, i.e. if a range is identified, the earliest date should be chosen.
-Leakage 12.
+Leakage 14.
 If the energy generating equipment is transferred from another activity or if the existing equipment is transferred to another activity, leakage is to be considered.
-Monitoring 3 Data for periods affected by unusual circumstances such as natural disasters, conflicts, and transmission constraints shall be excluded
+Monitoring 4 Data for periods affected by unusual circumstances such as natural disasters, conflicts, and transmission constraints shall be excluded

-CDM - Executive Board I.D./Version 9 Scope 1 28 July 2006 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.D.
-Gi id connected l renewable electricity generation ((cont --------- -------------- ------------- ------------- -------------- ------- 13.
+I.D./Version 10 Scope 1 Page 7 EB 28 Indicative simplified baseline and monitoring methodologies for selected small-scale CDM project activity categories I.D.
+Grid connected renewable electricity generation (cont) 15.
 Monitoring shall consist of metering the electricity generated by the renewable technology.
-In the case of co-fired plants, the amount of biomass and fossil fuel input shall be monitored.
+In the ease of co-fired plants, Where co-firing is done, the amount of biomass and fossil fuel input shall be monitored.